thekiltedgeek/tic_tac_toe/README.md

 # tic_tac_toe
 Project 1 in Odin Project "OOP with Ruby"

-Program consists of three objects and a script file.
+Program consists of four classes

--tic_tac_toe.rb: Initial script.
-Handles instantiating a Game object and tow Player objects.
+-TicTacToe: Initial object.
+Handles instantiating a Game object and two Player objects which are passed to the Game object.
 Then it hands off control to the Game object.

 -Game: This handles the game play, getting players' moves and displaying results.